Some relieved to find bodies as hundreds feared dead in Guatemala landslide

 SANTA CATARINA PINULA, Guatemala Despair in the search for hundreds of people buried in a landslide that swallowed part of a Guatemalan town is so deep that some relatives feel lucky simply to have found the bodies of their loved ones.

 Families on Sunday lit candles for relatives engulfed by a mass of earth and rubble that crashed down on a neighbourhood in Santa Catarina Pinula.
-Rescue teams have found more than 120 bodies and up to 300 others are missing and feared dead.
+Rescue teams have found more than 130 bodies and up to 300 others are missing, feared dead.

 "I feel lucky because other families can't even cry over their dead," said Alejandro Lopez, a 45-year-old taxi driver, who recovered the bodies of two daughters and a grandson.